This is a suggested one-week travel itinerary to explore Nepal's Kathmandu Valley.

 Basantapur Tower (Kathmandu Durbar Square) |

-Start your day by visiting Swayambhunath, which is an ancient religious complex atop a hill in the Kathmandu Valley.
+- Start your day by visiting Swayambhunath, which is an ancient religious complex on a hill in the Kathmandu Valley.
 It is one of the most sacred among Buddhist pilgrimage sites.
-The complex consists of a stupa, a variety of shrines and temples.
+The complex consists of a stupa as well as several shrines and temples.
 The stupa has Buddha's eyes and eyebrows painted on.

-After Swayambhunath visit The National Museum of Nepal which is close by.
-The museum has interesting collection of Nepalese paintings, murals, statues, weapons, plants, etc.
+- After Swayambhunath visit The National Museum of Nepal which is close by.
+The museum has an interesting collection of Nepalese paintings, murals, statues, weapons, plants, etc.

-After having lunch in the afternoon visit Boudhanath Stupa.
-It is one of the largest stupas in the world and an UNESCO world heritage site.
-Try to spend some time around the stupa soaking in the surroundings and the fascinating spiritual atmosphere.
+- After a nice lunch in the afternoon visit Boudhanath Stupa.
+It is one of the largest stupas in the world and an UNESCO World Heritage Site.
+Try to spend some time around the stupa soaking in the captivating surroundings and the spiritual atmosphere.
 Also consider coming to Boudhanath in the evening when is it very atmospheric under the lights.

 |